jerudnik/nix-config/README.md

 > **📚 Documentation:** See [`docs/`](docs/) for comprehensive guides

-A clean, simple Nix configuration for macOS using nix-darwin and Home Manager, without external frameworks or abstractions.
+A clean, modular Nix configuration for macOS using nix-darwin and Home Manager.
+Built with reusable modules following the NixOS module pattern.

-**Migration Note:** This configuration was migrated from a previous Nilla-based setup to eliminate framework dependencies and improve maintainability.
+**Migration Note:** Evolved from a framework-dependent setup to a pure, modular architecture that's maintainable and scalable.

 ## Structure